BrickMMO/hackathon-set/Infinitiy-Gauntlet.markdown

 > <smalll>LEGO (n.d.).
 LEGO Nano Gauntlet.
 Retrieved February 12 2024, from [https://www.lego.com/en-ca/product/nano-gauntlet-76223](https://https://www.lego.com/en-ca/product/nano-gauntlet-76223)</small>

-This motion will be connected to a motor so the interaction can be automated.
+This interaction will only require a motor and lights.

-This interaction will have an interesting effect on the GPS and mapping tools.
-UNlike most buildings, this building only exists at certain times.
-OR the building could be in hiding until the mapping system receives a request for this address.

 ### Requirements

-This interaction will only require a large EV3 motor and the EV3 hub:
+The first output will be attached to an EV3 servo motor.
+The second port will be connected to EV3 Lights.

 <img src="/media/ev3/servo-motor.png" height="200">
 <img src="/media/ev3/brick.jpg" height="200">